 “After I spend three days in the kitchen baking an elaborate high tea for my mother and her 60 birthday guests, I got a compliment from a neighbour who teaches at a culinary college about the achievement.
 My mother spent the rest of the party centre stage telling the most embarrassing stories about my childhood.”

 19. An Abuser Always Aims for Deniability

 “Whenever I would confront my parents with their behavior they would have a perfect excuse up their sleeve.
 When it came to my partner (who is from another country) they would always claim it was just the language barrier.
 Like when my father told him: Don’t worry about your father’s cancer, you live in a different country now.
 When we confronted him, he said that it must have been that he made a mistake in his English.
 How convenient…”

 “My mother would often provide enough information in her stories so that she wouldn’t look bad.
 But, at the same time, she would leave out enough of the story to create drama and emotional upheaval in the family.
 I suppose this satisfied some sick emotional need of hers that always seemed to need quenching.”

 “My partner and I share our birthday, and so we celebrate together.
-One year my mother invited two of my aunts along to the party, because they happened to be staying at her house that day.
+One year my mother invited two of my aunts along to the party because they happened to be staying at her house that day.
 No problem in essence, but of course she had not informed me of the two unexpected guests.
 If you’ve made it to the end of this list, after reading all the stories above, you can probably guess what I’m about to write next.
-Mother had told my aunts that they would have to tag along to MY birthday party, but had failed to mention that it was also my better half’s birthday.
+My mother had told my aunts that they would have to tag along to MY birthday party but had failed to mention that it was also my husband’s birthday.
 So my aunts showed up with presents for me alone, and nothing for him – consequently creating discomfort, hurt feelings and drama for everyone involved.”